-Teresa J. Ayling brings more than 25 years of legal experience to her work in general civil litigation, employment and labor law, and contract law.
-Employers and employees alike rely on Teresa for counsel and representation.
-She regularly advises small businesses on employment issues in an effort to prevent legal problems.
-In addition, she has defended small businesses against claims brought for sex discrimination, sexual harassment, race discrimination, whistleblowing, breach of contract, interference with contractual relations, and other issues.
+Teresa brings more than 30 years of legal experience to her work in general civil litigation, employment and labor law, and contract law.
+Employers and employees alike rely on her for counsel and representation.

+Her work on behalf of employers includes regular advice on employment issues designed to prevent legal problems.
+She has also defended businesses against a variety of claims, including sex discrimination, sexual harassment, race discrimination, whistleblowing, breach of contract, and interference with contractual relations.

-In claims involving non-compete agreements, defamation, military leave benefits and related issues, Teresa represents both businesses and individuals.
+In claims involving noncompete agreements, defamation, military leave benefits, and related issues, Teresa represents both businesses and individuals.

 Teresa believes it is important for both individuals and businesses to see an attorney early on for legal advice before the issues become more complex.
 “There are actions one can take to resolve problems within the workplace before they escalate into legal claims or result in discharge from one's job,” she explains.
 “A little forethought can prevent a lot of pain.”

-- MSBA Certified Labor and Employment specialist.
+- Minnesota State Bar Association Certified Labor and Employment Law Specialist

 - Listed arbitrator and mediator on the Minnesota Supreme Court's statewide roster of qualified neutrals

 - Former Adjunct Professor at the University of Minnesota Law School, teaching Alternative Dispute Resolution